Canada's breastfeeding dashboard

 91%

+- The data tables below each graphic include confidence intervals (CIs), which are statistical measures of how precise the estimates are.
 The confidence interval provides a range of values that the true estimate would be expected to fall between, a certain percentage of the time, if the data was re-sampled in the same way.
 The narrower the range of the confidence interval, the more precise the estimate.
 All of the displayed confidence intervals are 95% probability.

-Breastfeeding parents
+Breastfeeding initiation

 Figure 1.
-Breastfeeding initiation by province and territory
+Breastfeeding initiation by region

 Figure 1: Data table with confidence intervals

 Table 1.
-Breastfeeding initiation by province and territory
+Breastfeeding initiation by region

-Province or territory | Rate | Confidence interval (CI) |
+Region | Rate | Confidence interval (CI) |

 ---|